 The Advance Decline Line (A/D Line) is a specialized technical indicator used to measure a concept called market breadth.

 The A/D Line concept was first calculated and analyzed in 1926 by economist and market analyst Colonel Leonard Ayres.
-Subsequently, the concept was popularized by James Hughes and began to be published by financial journals like Barron’s in the 1930s, gaining significant prominence in the 1960s.
+Subsequently, the concept was popularized by James Hughes and began to be published by financial journals like Barron’s in the 1930s, gaining significant prominence in the 1960s (CMT Association).

 At its core, the A/D Line tracks the cumulative total of advancing stocks minus declining stocks each day.
 Its primary purpose is to provide a health report for the entire market, revealing the true level of participation beneath the surface price.